Key Takeaways

 Snoring sometimes results from anatomical issues, which medical professionals may be able to resolve through surgery.

 There’s little quality research to back up the effectiveness of surgery for snoring, and the research that does exist suggests the positive effects may not last forever.
 Because of this, it’s usually considered a secondary option after lifestyle changes have failed to work.
-Most studies on airway surgery have been performed in the context of obstructive sleep apnea, although in theory, the surgeries should work to correct simple snoring as well.
+Most studies on airway surgery have been performed in the context of OSA, although in theory, the surgeries should work to correct simple snoring as well.

 Laser-Assisted Uvulopalatoplasty

 In laser-assisted uvulopalatoplasty, a surgeon uses a laser to remove extra tissues in the soft palate and widen the airway.
-This surgery has a long history of being used as a treatment for snoring and obstructive sleep apnea.
+This surgery has a long history of being used as a treatment for snoring and OSA.
 Some doctors still consider the surgery to be beneficial, though it’s become controversial in recent years due to a high occurrence of negative side effects.
 Benefits may also wear off after a few years.

 Surgeons now offer less invasive surgery options such as uvuloplasty (which removes the bell-shaped tissue at the back of the mouth), radiofrequency ablation, or injection snoreplasty, designed to stiffen tissues in the soft palate.
 More research is needed to say whether these operations are effective.